suzatathapa/business-performance-kpi-dashboard/README.md

 Analysis of the cleaned sales data identified several notable business trends:

-* **West generated the highest regional revenue** at $9,438.90, while North generated the lowest at $7,283.00.
+* West generated the highest regional revenue at $9,438.90, while North generated the lowest at $7,283.00.
-* **Electronics generated the highest total profit** at $5,584.50, followed by Furniture and Accessories.
+* Electronics generated the highest total profit at $5,584.50, followed by Furniture and Accessories.
-* **Laptop was the top-performing product by revenue**, generating $11,546.50 in revenue and $2,921.50 in profit.
+* Laptop was the top-performing product by revenue, generating $11,546.50 in revenue and $2,921.50 in profit.
-* **Monthly revenue varied significantly** throughout 2024, with January generating the highest monthly revenue at $4,470.00 and August the lowest at $1,054.00.
+* Monthly revenue varied significantly throughout 2024, with January generating the highest monthly revenue at $4,470.00 and August the lowest at $1,054.00.
+* Laptop generated the highest product-level profit at $2,921.50, while Mouse generated the lowest at $439.50.
 * The variation in monthly revenue suggests opportunities to investigate changes in product, regional, or customer performance during stronger and weaker periods.